 Like many plants, blackberries can be propagated and used to grow new sprouts.
 These sprouts can be used to increase your collection or given to blackberry-loving friends and family who want to grow their own, too!
-When to propagate your blackberries will depend on the method you choose to use, so make sure you follow along the propagation method as closely as possible for the best chance at success.
+When to propagate will depend on the technique you choose to use, so make sure you follow the methods of propagating blackberries as closely as possible for the best chance at success.

 Knowing how to grow and care for blackberry plants can mean the difference between your cuttings surviving or failing to grow.
 So, before we get into different types of propagation, let’s talk about blackberry care.
 Blackberries should be grown in an area that receives full sunlight and has room to grow.
 Although they can survive in some shade, too, much of it will negatively affect the amount of fruit they produce.